Z-Wave-Me/zwave-smarthome/README.md

 - Add update time to toggle button #167.
 - Online Apps: Sorting by most popular.
 - Elements: Sorting by last updated.
+- Added the generic Confguration Dialog to Hardware Configuration if no ZDDX file is present.

 #### Fixes
 - Text in preferences menu not aligned #189.